 The reasons for having these complications vary from metabolic dysfunction (which causes types2 diabetes, hypertension, heart diseases, and lipid problems), carrying extra weight (joints and bone problems), inflammation (cancers) and hormonal imbalance (cancers, sexual problems).

 In addition to the above, there are several other problems that are likely to develop in obese people, including respiratory conditions (asthma), sleeping disorders (sleep apnea), depression (because of social stigma and others), complications of pregnancy and poor surgical outcomes.

 Are you overweight/obese?-why should you consider losing weight?

-Diabetes itself can further lead to other health complications such as heart diseases, impotence, kidneys diseases, blindness and amputation due to impairment of blood circulation.
-These health conditions further reduce the quality of life and increase the risk of death.
+Diabetes itself may also lead to other health complications, such as heart disease, impotence, kidney disease, blindness and amputation due to blood circulation disorder.
+These states of health further reduce the quality of life and raise death risk.

-Why some people struggle to lose weight
+Why do some people struggle to lose weight?

 Myth and facts about weight loss

 Myth: You can lose weight by strictly minimizing your calories and increasing your exercise.

 Facts: you can eat a few calories and still gain weight, the quality of calories and forms of exercise matters.
 Substitute healthy fats and quality proteins for carbohydrates and sugar calories